soheilesm/MyPublicCodes/Data_Visualizations/README.md

 # Data Visualization in Python

-In this part, I have put together 3 categoris of python codes for plotting data.
+In this part, I have put together 3 categories of Python codes for plotting data.
 Data sets are given in the __Dataset Folder__.

 1. The first one named as __1.Static_Plotting.ipynb__ shows how regular plots can made out of two dimensional data in a flexible way of changing different characteristics of the plot and complex annotatings.